DavidBertrand/Deploy-web-app/README.md

 Allows to deploy new compiled code to Web servers

 ## Instructions
-The code will automate the tasks required to deploy a java web application on each web servers servicing that application
+This python code will automate the tasks required to deploy a java web application on each web servers servicing that application

 ### Tasks:
 ```